lumens in lighting

 The 100w PSMH full-cutoff wall pack and the 25w LED full-cutoff wall pack from Access Fixtures are two very different fixtures, but both use equivalent light sources.
 By this we mean they both produce a similar amount of lumens.
 This may surprise some people; the lamp in the PSMH wall pack produces 7,900 light source lumens while the LED wall pack produces 2,737 light source lumens.

 If measuring light source lumens exclusively, the PSMH fixture would be the clear winner.
 It is unfortunately not that easy, and this is the reason the 25w LED wall pack is can reasonably be considered an equivalent to this 100w PSMH wall pack.
 In this situation and many others, luminaire lumens is the data point that will best determine the amount of light produced by these two fixtures.
+By comparing the lumen output of both fixtures, you can better understand their overall performance and efficiency.
 Let us explain . . .

 A PSMH lamp distributes light in all directions.
 Put this lamp inside a luminaire and you’ll find that most of the light gets trapped inside the housing.
 Even with some light redirected out of the fixture with a reflector, over 50% of the light will never escape.
 It becomes wasted light and, by extension, wasted electricity.